jx1111-dev/obsidian-vault/Computer Science/Mathematics in computing/Lesson 3 (Limits).md

 For some fractions, you may need to use
 #### ==CONJUGATES==
-A conjugate is when you change the sign in the middle of 2 terms to their opposite.
+If you don't remember, a conjugate is when you change the sign in the middle of 2 terms to their opposite.
 Like this:
 $$3x+1 \to 3x-1$$
 Here's an example of how to use conjugates in limits:
 $$\lim_{x \to 4} \frac{2-\sqrt{x}}{4-x}$$